jkwatson/fava/README.md

 Fava
 ====

+NOTE: ***This project is no longer maintained***.
+The functionality within this small library is available from other better-maintained sources that we've switched to using.
+We are unlikely to respond to PRs, issues, or questions, and will likely delete this repository at some point.

+====

 Fava is Flightstats' contribution back to the open source java community.
 It's a bit of a kitchen sink, but it's a kitchen sink that we find to be generally useful.

 General dependencies: